este/este/README.md

 ## FAQ

+#### Why I am seeing warnings and errors when running `npm install`?

+You can completely ignore them since they are coming from optional React Native dependencies as noted [here](https://github.com/facebook/react-native/issues/2655#issuecomment-139826260).
+They will be gone with React Native 0.12 being released.

 #### Why does the CSS flicker when starting the app/refreshing it?
 In dev mode, webpack loads all the style inline, which makes them hot reloadable.
 This behaviour disappears in production mode (`gulp -p`).